WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/transfer-server.md

 ## Uploading files

 The figure below shows how file attachments travel along services when uploading files (such as the CreateObjects or SaveObjects workflow services).
-With 7.x clients, they both travel through the same request and connection.
-With 8.0 clients, there are two connections; one to the Enterprise Server and one to the Transfer Server.
+With 7.x compliant clients, they both travel through the same request and connection.
+With 8.0 compliant clients, there are two connections; one to the Enterprise Server and one to the Transfer Server.
 In this case, clients can choose between SOAP or JSON.
 The red color shows how request data travels through the system.
 The file attachments are shown in purple.

 ![]({{ site.baseurl }}{% link web-services-guide/images/image6.png %})